Arthur Kleinman’s explanatory model of illness helps you provide patient-centered care, and can be applied in diferent contexts – not just health.

 Patients may be very worried about an illness while the physician is not.
 For example, when there are symptoms that

 do not suggest any concerning diseasebut are very upsetting to the patient.
-This is important to discuss as openly as possible.\
+This is important to discuss as openly as possible.

-6. What kind of treatment/help do you think you should receive?
-What are the most important results
+6. What kind of treatment/help do you think you should receive, and what are the most important results you hope to get from this treatment?

 Part of the patient’s understanding of the illness has to do with beliefs about its treatment.
 The patient’s opinions on